Stay healthy during your fitness journey and Eat like the England Football Team.

 Footballers require stamina as they play for 90minutes, or more, if there’s extra time.
 They fuel with carbohydrates to give energy for their muscles for this period.
 Complex carbs are favoured as this supplies their bodies with slow release energy that will last longer.
 However during the game they may top up their glycogen stores with simple sugars in the form of energy drinks.

-The right Oils and Fats
+Eating the correct Oils and Fats

 These are required to improve and optimise a footballer’s concentration.
 This is because the brain is made up of nearly 60% fat and fatty acids are needed for it to perform at it’s peak.
 Fish oils such as those from salmon are a great source, as are fats from nuts and seeds.